Blockhouse: Age of exploration

+A replica of a Rice Blockhouse at the Anglo Boer War Museum, Bloemfontein, South Africa, 2025.

 Originally blockhouses were often constructed as part of a large plan, to "block" access to vital points in the scheme.
 But from the Age of Exploration to the nineteenth century standard patterns of blockhouses were constructed for defence in frontier areas, particularly South Africa, New Zealand, Canada, and the United States.
 Blockhouses may be made of masonry where available, but were commonly made from very heavy timbers, sometimes even logs arranged in the manner of a log cabin.
 They were usually two or even three floors, with all storeys being provided with embrasures or loopholes, and the uppermost storey would be roofed.
 If the structure was of timber, usually the upper storey would project outward from the lower so the upper storey defenders could fire on enemies attacking the lower storey, or perhaps pour water on any fires.
 When the structure had only one storey, its loopholes were often placed close to the ceiling, with a bench lining the walls inside for defenders to stand on, so that attackers could not easily reach the loopholes.